-Building Apps For
+Building Products For

 Mahesh Ramachandra, Product Leader – Startup Specialist – Edtech & Entertainment.
 Previously Chief Product Officer at Azoomee where he created digital entertainment products for kids and families.